Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 The Peak 2 Peak Gondola connects Whistler and Blackcomb mountains.
 The journey enables travellers to visit the Roundhouse Lodge on Whistler Mountain and the Rendezvous Lodge on Blackcomb Mountain.
-The trip is very enjoyable and the views are wonderful, as I discovered during my ride.
+The trip is very enjoyable and the views are wonderful, as I discovered during my ride during the conference.
 The gondolas travel gently and quite slowly.
 They are also stable, or at least they were on the day that I rode on them, which is reassuring for anyone who is a little anxious about the journey.

 Gondola travellers need to remember that the temperature at the top of the mountains may be much colder than at the base and that there may be snow on the ground in winter.
 Extra clothing is important in order to keep warm and dry.
 A camera is a great accessory to take on the trip.
 In summer, a ride on the gondola gives a traveller access to over 50 km of hiking and walking trails.